ByteWelder/TactilityDocs/docs/versions/main/create-external-app.md

-# External Apps
+# Create An External App

+[App Fundamentals](app-fundamentals.md) will teach you all the basics.

 An example app can be found in the main repository in the [ExternalApps](https://github.com/ByteWelder/Tactility/tree/main/ExternalApps) folder.
+Make a copy and use it as a template to build your own.

-The projects in this folder are standalone projects.
+The projects in `ExternalApps/` folder are standalone projects.
 They output an `.app.elf` file.

 ## Get the SDK